-All secondary school pupils and college students will need to wear a face covering on dedicated school buses from Monday 7 December, following a change in government advice.
+All secondary school pupils and college students will need to wear a face covering on dedicated school buses from Monday 7 December, in order to follow government advice.

 Wiltshire Council is responding to the recent government update on wearing face coverings on school buses.
 All those travelling – apart from those medically exempt – will need to wear a face covering throughout their journey.